-- Pocket masks should be easily accessible throughout clinical areas as well as with the resuscitation equipment.
-These are used to prevent direct person-to-person contact, and may reduce the risk of cross infection between patient and rescuer (Quality Standards for cardiopulmonary resuscitation practice and training, 2016) - Adult and paediatric resuscitation equipment should follow the standardised equipment list, which has been based on current UK Resuscitation Council guidelines and ratified by the UHB's Resuscitation Committee. - Trolleys should be located on each ward or appropriate clinical area with additional portable oxygen and suction equipment distributed so that it is rapidly available to all other areas of the hospital. - Portable oxygen and suction devices should always be available on or adjacent to all resuscitation trolleys.
+Resuscitation Council guidelines and ratified by the UHB's RADAR Committee.

+- Trolleys should be located on each ward or appropriate clinical area with additional portable oxygen and portable suction equipment distributed so that it is rapidly available to all other areas of the hospital. - Portable oxygen and suction devices should always be available on or adjacent to all resuscitation trolleys.
 Where piped or wall oxygen and suction are available, these should always be used in preference. - Each ward or department should have access to a manual or automated external defibrillator, so those patients who require defibrillation do so within three minutes of collapse as recommended by RC (UK). - All resuscitation equipment on the acute hospital sites, including portable suction devices, wall suction and defibrillators must be checked daily. - Community hospitals must check their resuscitation equipment and defibrillators on a weekly basis. - If the Resuscitation trolley is wrapped, then a sticker with the earliest expiry date must be displayed on the trolley.
 A member of staff must still sign daily to confirm that the expiry dates have not been exceeded and that the cling film is still intact.
-Monthly, the cling film should be removed, all equipment thoroughly checked and then the trolley should be re-cling filmed with the expiry sticker as before.
+Monthly, the cling film should be removed, all equipment thoroughly checked and then the trolley should be re-cling filmed with the expiry sticker as before. - Once the trolley has been opened in response to a 2222 call, the trolley must undergo a full check, restocked and rewrapped.
+Before returning to the storage location and plugging in the defibrillator and portable suction.